Ericsson/codechecker/docs/analyzer/checker_and_analyzer_configuration.md

 ### Using Clang-Tidy configuration files

-When Clang-Tidy is executed without an explicit configuration, it will load implicit configuration from files named `.clang-tidy`: for each analyzed source file it will load configuration from the file named `.clang-tidy` located in the closest enclosing directory of that source file.
+When Clang-Tidy is executed without an explicit configuration, it will implicitly load configuration from files named `.clang-tidy`: for each analyzed source file it will load configuration from the file named `.clang-tidy` located in the closest enclosing directory of that source file.

 When Clang-Tidy is executed by CodeChecker, the default behavior is that CodeChecker runs `clang-tidy --config=...` to forward the configuration